 Bluefield Partners LLP (the "Investment Adviser") implements the investment strategy on behalf of the Company and has developed a rigorous approach to investment selection, appraisal, and commitment.
-All investments are subject to a robust internal approval process prior to issuing investment decisions.
+All investments are subject to a robust internal approval process, and all investments are screened to exclude Excluded Investments, prior to issuing investment decisions.
 The Company's Board of Directors must approve all investment recommendations (including investment and divestment).
 As an FCA regulated entity, the Company's Investment Adviser evidences high standards of professional conduct.